Dubai International Airport: Construction

 Construction of the airport was ordered by the ruler of Dubai, Sheikh Rashid bin Saeed Al Maktoum, in 1959.
-It officially opened in 1960 with its first airfield, at which time it was able to handle aircraft the size of a Douglas DC-3 on a 1800 m runway made of compacted sand.
-Three turning-areas, an apron and small terminal completed the airport that was constructed by Costain.
+It officially opened on 30 September 1960, at which time it was able to handle aircraft the size of a Douglas DC-3 on a 1800 m runway made of compacted sand.
+Three turning-areas, an apron and small terminal completed the airport that was constructed by Costain and designed by International Aeradio.

 In May 1963, construction of a 9200 ft asphalt runway started.
-This new runway, alongside the original sand runway and taxiway opened in May 1965, together with several new extensions were added to the Terminal Building, hangars erected, Airport and Navigational aids were installed.
-The installation of the lighting system continued after the official opening and was completed in August of that year.
+This new runway, alongside the original sand runway and taxiway opened in May 1965, together with several new extensions to the terminal Building, hangars were erected, and Airport and Navigational aids were installed.
+The installation of the lighting system continued after the official opening and was completed in August 1965.
 During the second half of the 1960s several extensions, equipment upgrades like a VHF omnidirectional range (VOR) and an instrument landing system (ILS), as well as new buildings, were constructed.
 By 1969, the airport was served by 9 airlines serving some 20 destinations.

-The inauguration was on 15 May 1966 and was marked by the visits of the first big jets of Middle East Airlines and Kuwait Airways Comets.
+The inauguration on 15 May 1966 was marked by the visits of the first big jets, De Havilland Comets of Middle East Airlines and Kuwait Airways.

-The advent of wide-body aircraft required further airport development in the 1970s, which had already been foreseen by the Ruler of Dubai, and plans for a new Terminal, runways, and taxiways capable of coping with international flights were drawn up.